 Clean, Get Rid of, and Organize

 Anyone else feel so good coming home to a clean house?
 I try to do a weekly cleaning on our three-story townhouse, which is so fun, not.
+I’m actually thinking of moving into a Barrie townhouse after I saw the perfect property for sale.
+I quite like our house at the minute though so it’s probably best to stay put.
 But I find myself always needing to go through and clean out, get rid of things, and organize all the closets and storage.
+My friend recently told me that she found some self storage in leamington where she stores some of her belongings.
+It frees up space in the house and she told me that I should rent some storage out too.
+I don’t think it’s a bad idea since there’s always so much clutter in my house!!
 The New Year is a great time to go through clothes and organize the kitchen cabinets and storage areas.
 Having everything organized and in an easily accessible place just makes life so much easier.
 Find Bissell cleaning products – ideal tools for getting on top of heavy duty cleaning – and guides here: https://www.bissell.com/blog/best-way-to-clean-baseboards.

 Try an Anti-Inflammatory Diet